softindex/datakernel/examples/http-helloworld/README.md

 In this guide we will create simple but scalable "Hello World" HTTP server.

 ## Introduction
 DataKernel uses event-driven programming model.
-The key component of Datakernel Framework is Eventloop which polls various sources of events and calls corresponding event handlers without blocking the main thread.
+The key component of DataKernel framework is Eventloop which polls various sources of events and calls corresponding event handlers without blocking the main thread.
 Eventloop is based on Asynchronous I/O (Java NIO) and runs in single thread, which allows to significantly improve performance and avoid common multithreading concerns, such as synchronization, race conditions, etc.

-Most Datakernel modules, including HTTP, are based on Eventloop.
+Most DataKernel modules, including HTTP, are based on Eventloop.
 Since Eventloop is single-threaded, we cannot use all capacities of modern multi-core processors if we run only one HTTP-server/Eventloop.
 If we want to load all cores of processor, we should use worker servers and load-balancer to distribute requests between those servers.